puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 If you are currently using a tool like Satellite, Spacewalk, etc. to manage packages, you just need to add the agent packages to the appropriate repo, configure your package manager (yum, apt,) to point at that repo, and then install the packages as you would any other.
 You can find agent packages (that correspond to the master's OS/architecture) in `/opt/puppet/packages/public`.
 In that directory you will find  `<installed version of PE & platform>-agent/agent_packages` directory which in turn contains a directory with all the packages needed to install an agent and a json file listing the versions of those packages.

 For nodes running an OS and/or architecture different than the master, simply [download the appropriate agent tarball](TODO: link).
 Extract the agent packages into the appropriate repo and then you can install agents on your nodes just as you would any other package (e.g., `yum install pe-agent`).
-Alternatively, you can follow the instructions below and classify the master using one of the `pe_repo::platform::<platform>` classes.
+Alternatively, you can follow the instructions below and classify the master using one of the built-in `pe_repo::platform::<platform>` classes.
 Once the master is classified and a puppet run has occurred, the appropriate agent packages will be generated and stored in `/opt/puppet/packages/public/<platform version>`.

 Once the agent has been installed on the target node, it can be configured using `puppet config set`.
 See [Configuring Agents](#Configuring-Agents) below.